 CyberGhost offers a diverse range of feature-packed clients, including native software for the main desktop and mobile platforms (Windows, Mac, iOS and Android).
 There are some irritations with the interface, which can be a little annoying at times, but the software makes up for it with some nifty options, such as kicking in automatically when you launch a specific app – like your browser, for example.

 CyberGhost used to offer a 7-day free trial, but unfortunately that’s no longer available.
 However, you do get a 30-day money-back guarantee.
-With an expensive monthly plan, your best bets are the two or three-year plans.
+With an expensive monthly plan, your best bet is the 1-year plan (you get 6 extra months, so it's essentially a 18-month plan).
 The packages available are:

 - [$11.99 a month] 1-month